gem5bootcamp/2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 ---

-### Word from the Wise and A Little Peek into the Future
+### Word to the Wise and A Little Peek into the Future

 - I strongly recommend setting `type` to the name of the SimObject class in python and making sure the C++ class name is the same as the Python class.
 You will see throughout the gem5 codebase that this is *not* always the case.
 However, I strongly recommend following this rule to rid yourself of any compilation headaches.